 Brianna RulandIf Brianna didn't choose the path of architecture, she would have either become a hairdresser or a neuroscientist, but figured that with a degree in architecture she could explore all of the above realms and more.
 Turns out, this is true.
 She is a Cal Poly SLO Architecture Graduate from the class of 2015 as well as an accredited LEED GA.
-She has a passion for keeping up to date and spreading the news about the new sustainable achievements, policy change, and technology that are ever-evolving within the building industry and how people can become educated and involved in the green building movement.
+She has a passion for keeping up to date and spreading the news about the new sustainable achievements, policy change, and technology that are ever-evolving within the building industry and how people can become educated and involved to participate fully in the green building movement.
 She believes wholeheartedly that lasting change happens from the bottom up, one individual and small group at a time, until it grows into substantial policy.
 Being the catalyst for this change, utilizing the CCGBC as a vehicle, in full support of the CCGBC mission and vision, is what she strives do as our communications coordinator.